develprr/metamatic-framework/README.md

 But **this** as constructor parameter works only when there is only one instance of the listener component since it uses component's class name as ID (component.constructor.name).
 This limitation is caused by JavaScript's inherent feature that objects don't have IDs by default.

-If you have many instances of the same component, such as list elements, define a unique id explicitly in the component and pass it ass parameter:
+If you have many instances of the same component, such as list elements, define a unique id explicitly in the component and pass it as parameter:

 ```js
 connect(someUniqueId, CAR_INFO_CHANGE, (newCarInfo) =>